fabrik-red/images/README.md

 # Setup

-Fabrik images need a work/kernel for the host and a custom world for the jails.
+Fabrik images need a custom word/kernel for the host and a custom world for the jails.

 ## Setting up Build Environment